Zankoku-Okuno/luthor/docs/index.md

 Here's an [extended example](lisp.md) of a Lisp parser.
 It touches on most of the library, except the lexing tools.

-An example of the lexing tools should be on its way whenever I get around to it.
+An example of the lexing tools might be on its way if I ever get around to it.
 If you ask for it in the [issues](https://github.com/Zankoku-Okuno/luthor/issues), I'll be right on it.

 * [API Reference](https://hackage.haskell.org/package/luthor)